 - Create a matrix with the left column listing skills that you are good at and across the top each, your professional experiences for the past 5-10 years)

-- look for roles where you were using the most of your strenghts
+- Look for roles where you were using the most of your strengths

 - What did you like to do when you were 12 years old?
 Look for ways to weave those things into your work–you probably still love them

-- Getting clear on what you want makes it easier to weave into your annual goals or personal development plan at work
+- Getting clear on what you want makes it easier to weave those things into your annual goals or personal development plans at work

-- Do we struggle to identify with what we want because we are afraid I might get it (fear of success)?
+- Are you struggling to identify what you want because you are afraid you might get it (fear of success)?

-- Kids are extremely clear about what they want.. what would it look like to approach what we might want from a child’s perspective?
+- Kids are extremely clear about what they want.. what would it look like to approach what you want from a child’s perspective?

 - Do the 5 whats/whys exercise (wikipedia)